 MARSHALL H. ROSS

-Marshall earned a BA with high distinction and graduated Phi Beta Kappa from the University of Virginia before obtaining his law degree from the University of Virginia School of Law.
+Marshall serves as a Senior Assistant Attorney General and Manager of the Civil Trial Unit defending the Commonwealth, its agencies and employees.
+Marshall earned a bachelor of arts with high distinction and graduated Phi Beta Kappa from the University of Virginia before obtaining his law degree from the University of Virginia School of Law.

-Bruce is a professional engineer and the business director of Austin Brockenbrough & Associates, LLP.
-He is responsible for the accounting, human resources, information technology and business development activities.
-Bruce served as partner-in-charge of mechanical, electrical and structural engineering at Austin Brockenbrough from 1997 until 2008.
+Bruce is a professional engineer and the Managing Partner of Austin Brockenbrough & Associates, LLP.
+He is responsible for the accounting, human resources, information technology, and business development activities.
+Bruce served as partner-in-charge of mechanical, electrical, and structural engineering at Austin Brockenbrough from 1997 until 2008.

 Prior to joining Brockenbrough, Bruce was the Clemson Plant Facilities Engineer for BASF Corporation.
 He has a bachelor of science in mechanical engineering from University of Virginia.
-He is a member of ACEC Virginia.
+He is a member of American Council of Engineering Companies (ACEC) Virginia.

 N.H.
 COOKIE SCOTT

 Cookie recently retired as Deputy Director, Division of Administration for the Virginia Department of Corrections, overseeing a $1.2 billion budget.
 In this role, Cookie managed multiple departments including finance, human resources, information technology, the academy for staff development, legal, planning & research, architecture & engineering, correctional enterprises, health, compliance & accreditation, general services, and project management.

 Cookie’s career began as a psychiatric social worker, working with adolescents.
 She also served as a juvenile probation officer and a Juvenile Court Service Unit Director.
 Cookie was the first African American graduate of Longwood University, earning a degree in sociology.
 The Cultural Diversity and Inclusion Center at Longwood is named in her honor.